What is AFF?

 Are there any prizes involved?

 Absolutely!
-Cash prizes for 2021 were first place $1,000, second $750, third $450 and every participating team receives a minimum of $200 and a trophy but prizes are subject to change.
+The cash prize for first place is up to $1,000, second $750, third $500 and fourth place is $250.
+Trophies are given for teams placing 1st - 3rd.
+Every participating team receives a minimum of $200 but prizes are subject to change.

 Is there any cost to my group for the event?